Salaries & JobsUpdated March 2026

 LowNational avg: $60,000High

 Severe storms, including tornadoes in some areas, make insurance a more significant budget item than most newcomers expect.
 In Appleton, that climate reality intersects with an economy built on a farm-to-factory economy where the cost of living stays low because the land is flat, the lots are big, and the commutes are short.
-The result for plumber salary is a market where a more relaxed labor market where service providers compete on price as much as reputation.
+The result for plumber salary is a market where a more relaxed labor market where businesses compete on price as much as reputation.
 A median household income of $56K frames what's affordable — and what isn't.

 What Matters Most